-The concept of movement in Realistic Painting is structured through the planning of the composition of the works, these compositions can be projected from vertical, horizontal, diagonal or spiral lines, and with this a model is generated.
+The concept of movement in Representational Painting is structured through the planning of the composition of the works, these compositions can be projected from vertical, horizontal, diagonal or spiral lines, and with this a model is generated.

 The insertion of visual components within this model is what generates the sensation of movement in the work of art, for the artist the movement determined through an intention ends up by itself being an affirmation in his work.